-Chapter 14: The, Library, the Stone, and the Mirror
+Chapter 14: The Stone, the Library, and the Mirror

 Instead they took a quick trip to the library, randomly chose some books on subjects they knew absolutely nothing about, and took on the task of deciphering them.
-Harry had his head in Numerology and Grammatica, a book about arithmancy, something that Harry had never heard of before except for a couple of teachers' references to "powerful numbers."
-Meanwhile, Hermione was dubiously flipping through Prophecies and Portents, which seemed to be about telling the future.
+Harry had his head in Numerology and Grammatica, a book about arithmancy, something that Harry had never heard of before except for a couple of teachers' vague references to "powerful numbers."
+Meanwhile, Hermione, in an attempt to solve the mystery of their sorting, was dubiously flipping through Prophecies and Portents, which seemed to be about telling the future in general.
 Hermione did not seem to enjoy it at all and eventually started to question its legitimacy out loud.

 "I'm wondering whether this is actually a real thing, Harry.
 It seems just about as reliable as the Muggle version.
 It seems to mostly be reading into signs and interpreting them in some way.
 Couldn't two people can look at the same thing and read it entirely differently?
 It doesn't seem very…" She hesitated, searching for a word.
 "Well… real, I suppose"